Dancorp/GhettoLed/README.md

 - Depending your setup, you may need a dedicated power supply (5V 6A) https://fr.aliexpress.com/item/LED-AC110V-220V-TO-DC-12V-24V-5V-1A-2A-5A-8A-10A-15A-20A-30A/32822508171.html

-- For now, there is not PCB layout to share, i use an Arduino prototyping board : https://www.ebay.com/itm/263092669047
+- Do your own Shield or use an Arduino prototyping board : https://www.ebay.com/itm/263092669047

 - Some components (see Schematics folder)